-To be a successful practitioner, communication is key.
-We need to communicate with our patients, the public, other clinicians, and perhaps healthcare policy makers.
+Communication is a key to bbeinga successful practitioner.
+We need to communicate with our patients, the public, other clinicians, and perhaps healthcare policymakers.

-How do you communicate TCM to people who have no background with the medicine?
+How do you communicate TCM to people who have no background in this medicine?
 How do you break down terms like TCM, Qi, Meridians, Yin and Yang?
 Which elements of communication affect treatment engagement or outcomes?

 The Journal of Health Communication published some research on physician-patient communication looking at what elements affect acupuncture treatment engagement.
 They found that some of the approaches that can enhance patient engagement are: